 When you ask a question, what are you really trying to say?
 What goal are you trying to achieve?
 What information are you really trying to access?
 Human language is full of nuance, resulting in many ways to express a particular intent.
 This can be problematic for most AI – like chatbots – which stumble when confronted with the complexity of syntax and latch onto specific words rather than the broader context.

-To help enterprises address this challenge, IBM launched a new and improved natural language understanding (NLU) model in IBM Watson Assistant for intent classification.
+To help enterprises address this challenge, IBM launched a new and improved natural language understanding (NLU) model in IBM watsonx Assistant for intent classification.
 The new intent detection algorithm is more accurate versus compared commercial solutions in benchmark testing.
 (1)

 Bringing continued NLP advancements from IBM Research to IBM Watson

-In addition, we are introducing new NLP advancements within IBM Watson Assistant and Watson Discovery, now available in beta.
+In addition, we are introducing new NLP advancements within IBM watsonx Assistant and Watson Discovery, now available in beta.
 Pioneered by IBM Research, the new capabilities are designed to improve the automation of AI and provide a higher degree of precision in NLP.

 Reading Comprehension is a feature that returns a specific fact or short answer contained within a long passage.
 Today, Watson Discovery identifies the best “passages” that correspond with queries.
 Reading Comprehension retrieves a large number of candidate paragraphs from the set of enterprise documents, searches for an answer to the question at hand and returns the corresponding answers.
 Reading Comprehension applies contextual understanding to understand queries and leverages massive language models to extract specific answers from the document at hand – and then the user receives a confidence score that indicate how confident the system is in each answer.